 The town acquired a train station on the B&O Railroad on the west side of the Muskingum River.
 Captain Hook would ferry people and supplies from Parkersburg, WV to Marietta, OH to catch the trains.
 During the Civil War, he was in command of a Union fleet of 4 steamboats and 8 barges that sent supplies for the Nashville & Chattanooga Railroad which was hit hard by Confederate soldiers.

 After the war and the death of his first wife, Captain Hook married Quitera (Wilson) Hook and had 7 more children.
 He was a larger than life man that was also known to walk on 11 feet tall stilts at local parades and ice skate down the Muskingum River when it was frozen over.
 Hooksburg had a post office in 1872 and then again from 1882 – 1914.
 Captain Hook built his own gravestone shortly before his death in 1906 and ironically had a small boat placed on top of it so he could “row away if it flooded”.
 That may have happened just 7 years later when the town was destroyed in the flood of 1913.
 The church was also washed away and Captain Hook’s gravestone boat was never seen again.

 Isaac was buried with his first wife at Brick Church Cemetery between the Muskingum River and SR 376 along with many other relatives and early Hooksburg families.
 In nearby Stockport, OH part of Ohio Historical Marker # 5-58 is dedicated to Captain Hook and the Stockport Mill Inn has a suite named after him.

 Howell (North Alexandria) (White Town) – Rushcreek Township, Logan County

 on US 68 at the intersection of SR 273

-Remnants: Miami Cemetery 2 miles southeast of the GPS coordinates at the intersection of Township Rd 51 E (T-51) & Co Rd 5
+Remnants: Miami Cemetery 2 miles southeast of the GPS coordinates at the intersection of Township Rd 51 E (T-51) and Co Rd 5